ASFOpenSARlab/opensciencelab-portal-v2/README.md

 For testing purposes, both `SSL_CERT_ARN` and `DEPLOY_DOMAINS` can be provided on the command line for `make` actions.

+**Troubleshooting** \
+During deployment, if a DNS record exists for a domain that is a callback domain of the deployment you are building, and does not point to the cloudfront distribution of the new portal stack, the portal will fail to build with the error \
+`Invalid request provided: AWS::CloudFront::Distribution: One or more aliases specified for the distribution includes an incorrectly configured DNS record that points to another CloudFront distribution.` \
+To bypass this error,
+- unset `DEPLOY_DOMAINS`
+- build the portal
+- set DNS record to new cloudfront domain name
+- set `DEPLOY_DOMAINS`
+- build the portal

 ##### Ensure AWS credentials are present

 The Makefile + Docker process will need to communicate with AWS.
 In actions, this is done through an